AbdurazaaqMohammed/APKSigner/README.md

 # APK Signer
-Simple Android app to sign APKs
+Simple Android app to sign APKs, supports signing split APKs and multiple files.

 # Usage

 There are 3 ways to open the APK to sign:
 * Share the file and select Sign APK in the share menu
 * Press (open) the file and select Sign APK in available options
-* Open the app from launcher and press the button then select the APK file.
+* Open the app from launcher and press the button then select the APK file(s).

 Note: Some apps verify the signature of the APK or take other measures to check if the app was modified, which may cause it to crash on startup.